AI and Responsible Journalism Toolkit

 Acknowledgments

-The toolkit was developed by Tomasz Hollanek and Abdullah Safir as part of the Desirable Digitalisation: AI for Just and Sustainable Future research programme, funded by Stiftung Mercator.
+The toolkit was developed by Tomasz Hollanek, Abdullah Safir, and Raphael Hernandes as part of the Desirable Digitalisation: AI for Just and Sustainable Future research programme, funded by Stiftung Mercator.

 The toolkits draws on the insights from a collaborative research workshop convened by Tomasz Hollanek, Eleanor Drage, and Dorian Peters.
 We thank the workshop participants for their inputs: Varsha Bansal, Stephen Cave, Florian Christ, Kanta Dihal, Tania Duarte, Abhishek Gupta, Karen Hao, Melissa Heikkilä, Justin Hendrix, Irving Huerta, Bronwyn Jones, Boyoung Lim, Kerry McInerney, Karen Naundorf, Jonnie Penn, Christiane Schäfer, Hilke Schellmann, Lam Thuy Vo, Marina Walker Guevara, Chloe Xiang, and Miri Zilka.